 Aberdeenshire Food Fund

 The deadline to use the money from the Aberdeenshire Food Fund has been extended to the end of June.

+Recipe of the week

 The organisers of the recipe of the week (Kate, Elaine & Vicky) were thanked for all their hard work putting the recipes together.
-There was discussion about how feedback could be gathered; Lilias suggested using Rate My Plate to encourage people to post pictures of the recipes.
+There was discussion about how feedback could be gathered; Lilias suggested using ‘Junior’ Rate My Plate to encourage people to post pictures of the recipes.
 Mrs Duckworth questioned why the uptake of the recipe packs was quite low, were there barriers that stop people signing up for them?
 It was discussed whether the recipe packs would continue after this block is completed.
 Elaine said it was too much for just her and Vicky to handle on their own after Kate leaves.
 It was decided to stop the recipes once all pupils return to school and move on to the healthy snacks instead.
 The recipe packs may be started again next winter.

+Healthy snacks

 Lilias went to Costco and Tesco last week and has stocked up on healthy snacks that can be handed out.

+Breakfast Club initiative

 There is also the Breakfast Club initiative which won’t run in school as it has done in previous years.
-Lilias suggested handing out brown paper bags with items for pupils to take home as this would avoid many of the issues around Covid regulations.
+Lilias suggested handing out ‘breakfast bags’ with items for pupils to take home as this would avoid many of the issues around Covid regulations.
 Elaine suggested putting out a parent survey to see what items they would like to see for breakfast.

 AP Lilias, Elaine and Vicki to put together a survey.

 L ilias recently met Gillian Ingram and had a discussion re the memorial area for Mrs Cowe.
-It was suggested it would be nice to put in a wooden memorial plaque there which Gillian would (make?).
+It was suggested it would be nice to put in a wooden memorial plaque there which Gillian would make and donate.
 It was agreed to take her up on this offer.

 Hygiene course